NicolasJamar/migration-new-becode.org/README.md

 Go to `http://becode.test` on your web browser.

-If it's the first you connect to becode.test, you must install wordpress.
+If it's the first time you connect to becode.test, you must install WordPress.
 Fill in the form with fakes informations.

 #### 3. Retrieve the DB online on your local PC